bluesky/tiled/docs/source/reference/service.md

 Adapters that use the cache _must_ use a tuple of strings and/or numbers as a cache key and _should_ use a cache key of the form `(class.__module__, class.__qualname__, ...)` to avoid collisions with other Adapters.
-See `tiled.readers.tiff` for a generic example and see `tiled.readers.dataframe` for an example that uses integration with dask.
+See `tiled.adapters.tiff` for a generic example and see `tiled.adapters.dataframe` for an example that uses integration with dask.

 ```{eval-rst}